 Sec.
 82-209.
-Determination for property not subject to administrative approval
+Determination for property not subject to administrative approval.

-- æ the procedures in this section for the following types of improvements: Applications for site plan approval shall be considered and determined in accordance with - Đ Ð Improvements to property in the NPC neighborhood pedestrian commercial district. district under the authority of section 134-1377(f)(8).
-Improvements which include an extension of parking into an adjoining residential - Improvements to property used as a vehicle display lot. - Ð roominghouse use.
-Improvements to to property used for multiple family, -boardinghouse \$ - \$ business mixed use district.
-Improvements to property in the D-R downtown riverfront district or C-3B central - 9 store.
-Improvements to property used as a gas station, with or without a convenience - Ð The modifications, or reject the proposed site plan within 45 days of the date of receipt of the completed site plan application. plan and zoning commission shall review and approve, approve subject 5 - C shall be deemed to be a grant of approval of the site plan as submitted, provided that the plan as submitted does not conflict with any existing ordinance, statute, rule or law period specified required by the planning director pursuant to subsection 82-212(17) of this article, the time affecting the subject property and provided, further, that if additional information is Failure by the commission to act within the time specified in subsection (b) of this section community development department. shall not commence until such information has been filed with the - 1 revise the plan in accordance with those conditions and resubmit the plan for review by the If the site plan is approved subject to specific conditions, the applicant shall be required to all resubmitted plans within five business days of their receipt. planning director for conformance with such conditions.
-The planning director shall act on
+- (a) Applications for site plan approval shall be considered and determined in accordance with the procedures in this section for the following types of improvements: - (1) Improvements to property in the NPC neighborhood pedestrian commercial district. - (2) International and the standard of parking into an adjoining residential - (1)///El-1/El notions of section 134-1577(1). - (3) Improvements to property used as a vehicle display lot. - (4) Improvements to property used for multiple family, boardinghouse or toominghouse of - (5) Improvements to property in the D R downtown riverfront district or C 3B central business mixed use district. - (6) Improvements to property used as a gas station, with or without a convenience - (b) The plan and zoning commission shall review and approve, approve subject to complete the modifications, or reject the proposed site plan within 45 days of the date of receipt of the completed site plan application. - (c) Failure by the commission to act within the time specified in subsection (b) of this section shall be deemed to be a grant of approval of the site plan as submitted, provided that the plan as submitted does not conflict with any existing ordinance, statute, rule or law affecting the subject property and provided, further, that if additional information is required by the planning director pursuant to subsection 82 212(17) of this article, the time period specified shall not commence until such information has been filed with the community development department. - (d) If the site plan is approved subject to specific conditions, the applicant shall be required to review by the planning director for conformance with those conditions and resubmit the planning director for conformance with such conditions.
+The planning director shall act on all resubmitted plans within five business days of their receipt.